alalapi-0/motifmaker/README.md

 4. Use the web interface to generate, preview, re-generate, and export 8-bit MP3.
 5. Click Cleanup to reset workspace.

+## Project Persistence
+MotifMaker now supports saving and loading projects.

+CLI:
+  python tools/cli.py → Project Management menu

+Web UI:
+  Buttons in “Project Management” section allow you to:
+  - List saved projects
+  - Save current session
+  - Load existing project and preview
+  - Delete or rename projects

+All metadata is stored in data/motifmaker.db (SQLite).
+No binary files are committed to Git.

 ## 🎨 New UI Flow (Version 0.3)
 - Black-Red Metal Theme
 - Step-by-Step Music Generation